AviatrixSystems/Docs/HowTos/connect_overlap_cidrs_routebasedipsec.rst

   VPC       CIDR = 10.20.0.0/20, instance-1 in VPC-1 has an IP address 10.24.1.4.
   On-Prem   CIDR = 10.20.0.0/20, host-1 in On-Prem has an IP address 10.24.7.101.

-The traditional solution is to build IPSEC tunnel between the two networks and use SNAT/DNAT rules to translate each addresses, as demonstrated in this `example. <https://docs.aviatrix.com/HowTos/connect_overlap_cidrs.html>`_.
+The traditional solution is to build IPsec tunnel between the two networks and use SNAT/DNAT rules to translate each addresses, as demonstrated in this `example. <https://docs.aviatrix.com/HowTos/connect_overlap_cidrs.html>`_.
 Such solution requires a potentially large number of SNAT/DNAT rules which is difficult to configure and maintain.